AO Spine classification of thoracolumbar injuries

 B: distraction injuries

-C: translation injuries
+C: displacement/translational injuries

 Type C injuries involve displacement in any direction.
 No subtypes are present as there are numerous possibilities of dislocating fractures.
+However, they should be specified along with relevant vertebral body (A-type) or tension band (B-type) injuries to better describe the morphology.

 Neurological signs (N)